 ””

-We deliver Tues-Sun.
-Special $5.50 Flexi-time delivery on Saturdays (min. spend of $38).
-Preorder by Wed 5.30pm for Sat & Sun cakes.
+Fully booked for Xmas.
+Taking preorders from 10 Jan onwards!
+Special $5.50 Flexi-time delivery on Saturdays (min. spend of $49).
 CLICK HERE for delivery FAQ answered!
 WA 96353003 for same or next day available cake/treats.

 Eating Disorder: How I Overcame Anorexia and Took My Power Back